-Maybe Banu Hanifa continued to be the main tribal force in Hajr and its environs, but they failed to form political entity similar to the old one of Banu al-Akhyadir or the Saudi-Wahabi one in the eighteenth century.
-Based on the available chronicles, -Juhany states that the Najdi sedentary population in al-Yamama could not form any central authority after the disappearance of Banu al-Akhydir dynasty in the middle of the eleventh century.
-Chiefs of clans or tribes had controlled towns and villages separated from one another and continued to dispute the resources of the sedentary areas.
-This situation opened the door for external forces from other parts of Arabia to intervene in Najd.
-In the middle of the thirteenth century a tribal confederation led by Banu ‘Amir Ibn ‘Uqayl emerged in Bahrain and extended its rule into Yamama.
-In the second half of the fifteenth century, Ajwad Ibn Zamil, leader of one segment of Banu ‘Amir's tribe, seized power over other segments, establishing al-Jawad or al-Jabri dynasty which extended rule to the sedentary areas of Najd.
-In the third decade of the sixteenth century, dispute erupted among the chiefs, leading to disintegration of al-Jarbids depriving them from intervening in Najd But, in the second half of the seventeenth century, Banu Khalid, a segment of the Jarbids led a confederacy of unrelated groups rose to power in the Hasa.
-Under the leadership of Barrak Ibn Ghurayr, Banu Khalid launched military campaigns against al-Yamama, the sedentary areas of Najd.
-The intervention of Banu Khalid in Najd continued until the rise of the Saudi-Wahhabi movement, which succeeded to prevent them from launching their military campaigns.
+It could be that the Banu Hanifa continued to be the main tribal force in Hajr and its environs, but failed to establish a political entity like the previous one of Banu al-Akhyadir or the future Saudi-Wahabi one of the eighteenth century.
+Based on the available chronicles, Al-Juhany states that the Najdi sedentary population in Yamama could not establish any central authority after the disappearance of the Banu al-Akhydir dynasty in the middle of the eleventh century.
+Chiefs of clans or tribes had controlled towns and villages separately from one another and continued to dispute control of the resources of the sedentary areas.
+This opened the door for forces from other parts of Arabia to intervene in Najd.
+In the middle of the thirteenth century a tribal confederation led by the Banu ‘Amir Ibn ‘Uqayl emerged in Bahrain and extended its rule into Yamama.
+In the second half of the fifteenth century, Ajwad Ibn Zamil, the leader of one part of the Banu ‘Amir tribe, seized power over the other elements of the tribe, establishing the al-Jawad or al-Jabri dynasty which extended its rule over the settled areas of Najd.
+In the third decade of the sixteenth century, a dispute erupted among the chiefs, leading to disintegration of the al-Jarbids that prevented them from intervening in Najd.
+However, in the second half of the seventeenth century, the Banu Khalid, a segment of the al-Jarbids, led a confederation of previously unrelated groups to power in Al-Hasa.
+Under the leadership of Barrak Ibn Ghurayr, the Banu Khalid launched military campaigns against the Yamama settled areas.
+The presence of the Banu Khalid in Najd continued until the rise of the Saudi-Wahhabi movement, which succeeded in preventing their military campaigns from succeeding.